yncat/dfg/README.md

 First, clone the server-side program.
 Run `npm ci` to install dependencies, then run `npm start` to start serving.
 It starts waiting for connections at `localhost:2567` .

 Next, clone this repository, run `npm run ci` then `npm start` .
-It launches browser for the first time.
-While the development server is running, the game can be accessed by requesting to `localhost:3000` .
+While the development server is running, the game can be accessed by requesting to `http://localhost:5173/softs/dfg/game/` .

 The development server supports hot-reloading.
 When you make changes to the source, it will be automatically applied.
 When you have compilation errors, your browser window will display it for you.